rxcle/rxindi-support/v2/api.md

 The `finalizeScript` argument can be set to the path to a script file.
 This script is run as the very last step for the given command (e.g. processing).

 - It must be written either in ExtendScript (.jsx/.js) or UXP Script (.idjs) format - AppleScript (or Visual Basic) are not supported
-- The path provided here _must_ be an absolute path - relative paths are not supported
+- The path provided here _must_ be an absolute path; relative paths are not supported

 By default, the `finalizeScript` is only executed when the base action succeeded.
 By setting the `finalizeAlways` argument to `true` the script is _always_ executed, even if the base action failed.
 The following arguments are automatically supplied to this script.
 Note that these arguments are passed _by index_ only, the indicated name is for descriptive purposes only.